EberlyODL/phys010sjv11/interlude_dealing_with_errors_systematic_vs_statistical.md

 [ciscode|rev=1|tool=elmsmedia|item=2131|entity_type=node|render=display_mode|display_mode=image__right__lightboxed]

 As we saw before, physics is an experimental science and every inquiry into Nature starts by making observation and taking measurements.
 Let us do a simple experiment.
 Pick up a pendulum in your house.
 Any object of some length with a mass at the tip will do.
 (For example, an antique pocket watch like you can see on the side, or more easily a rock tied on a string) The pendulum oscillates because of the force of gravity.
-The period is just a function of the length of the pendulum and of a constant of nature $g$ which is called the gravitational acceleration.
-Never mind what that is but let us imagine that you have your own hypothesis for what this constant of gravity is ($g$) and given the length of the pendulum and the period (how long for a back and forth) you are able to calculate $g$.
+The period is just a function of the length of the pendulum and of a constant of nature <lrn-math>g</lrn-math> which is called the gravitational acceleration.
+Never mind what that is but let us imagine that you have your own hypothesis for what this constant of gravity is (<lrn-math>g</lrn-math>) and given the length of the pendulum and the period (how long for a back and forth) you are able to calculate <lrn-math>g</lrn-math>.

 [ciscode|rev=1|tool=elmsmedia|item=2133|entity_type=node|render=display_mode|display_mode=image]